vegaprotocol/vega/proto/doc/index.md

 <a name="vega.ERC20AssetDelist"></a>

 ### ERC20AssetDelist
-An asset deny-listing for an ERC20 token.
+An asset denylisting for an ERC20 token.

 | Field | Type | Label | Description |